michaelplanknz/structured-inference/README.md

 # User-supplied data

 To run the code on a user-supplied dataset:
 - Save the data as a CSV file in the /data/ sub-directory.
+This should be in the same form (same array dimensions, same time/space observation coordinates) as the output from the `solveModelLABEL` function in sol.eObs.
-- Set the variable dataFName in *fitUserData.m* to the appropriate file name containing the data.
+- Set the variable dataFName in `fitUserData.m` to the appropriate file name containing the data.
 - Ensure the model specification functions are supplied in the /models/ sub-directiory as described [above](#user-supplied-models).
-- Set the variable getModel in *fitUserData.m* the the appropriate model specification function of the form *specifyModelLABEL*.
+- Set the variable getModel in `fitUserData.m` the the appropriate model specification function of the form `specifyModelLABEL`.
 - Adjust the [global settings](#global-settings) as required (note nReps and varyParamsFlag are not needed in this case as the method is only being run on a single dataset rather than multiple synthetically generated datasets).
-- Run the script *fitUserData*.
+- Run the script `fitUserData.m`.

 This will generate profile likelihood graphs for the target parameters using both the basic and structured methods.
-The numerical results will be saved in a filename '/results/results_userdata.mat'
+The numerical results will be saved in a file '/results/results_userdata.mat'.
+This file contains a structure called results with the following fields:
+- solMLE - model solution output at the MLE parameter values.
+- LLMLE - log likelihood evaluated at the MLE.
+- ThetaMLE - vector of parameter values at the MLE.
+- ThetaProfile - array of parameter values profiled, with each row of ThetaProfile containing the range of values in the profiling interval for one of the target parameters.
+- logLik - corresponding array of log likelihood values at the profiling points in ThetaProfile.
+- logLikNorm - normalised version of logLik (i.e. difference between logLik and LLMLE).
+- CIs - (1-Alpha)% confidence intervals for each profiled parameter
+- all of the above with the variabled name suffixed with *Structured* for corresponding results from the structured method (NB for the fields containing the profiling results, only *outer* parameters are profiled, so the arrays will have k fewer rows than for the basic method, where k is the number of inner parameters).